Prospectus Guide & Logistics

 This is Danah Kim (she/her), the Head Chair of the Journalism committee.
 On behalf of our CSIAMUN members, I am very delighted to welcome the delegates with the beauty of Journalism throughout the three-days conference this winter.
 I’d take pride in building a vibrant group of delegates where all delegates and the writings are treated with dignity and respect.
 With my constitutional role as a chair, I will be trying my best to help out with the struggles, so please do not hesitate for any help.
 Once again, It is my pleasure to acknowledge the presence of a heartly welcome to the Journalism Committee.

-HEAD CHAIR – Yeonjo Ahn
+DEPUTY CHAIR –

 Chair’s Introduction